jjwyse/gringotts/README.md

 simple web server up and running in less than five minutes, with only a few lines of code.
 Don't judge me too much for using Spring here, although I still feel a little wrong using such a heavyweight library for such a simple application.

+I also used `maven` as the build system because I am familiar with it and it just works.
+I don't love XML (read: hate XML), but it does the job just fine.

 ## Design Decisions/Compromises
 ### HTTP Client Code